- Your Government

 Thank you for your interest in providing public comment to the City Council!
-Here are the guidelines set for the in-person meetings.
+Here are the guidelines for public comment:

-Each person addressing Council shall unmute their microphone (virtual attendees) or step to the lectern.
+Each person addressing Council shall unmute their microphone (virtual attendees) or step to the lectern (in person attendees).
 Speakers are asked to provide their name and address or relationship to the City for the record.
 Comments are limited to 5 minutes each.
 The presiding officer shall have the discretion to make exceptions to the time restrictions.

 Personal attacks, obscene language, derogatory remarks and disruptive behavior such as shouting, booing, clapping, and stomping feet will not be permitted.
 If a speaker is out of order, the presiding officer will direct the speaker to return to his or her seat.
 If a speaker does not comply, the presiding officer may take a recess to restore order.
-If a disruption to the meeting occurs and order cannot be restored, the Mayor may proceed to use one of the options provided for in RCW 42.30.050 to ensure orderly continuation of the meeting.
+If a disruption to the meeting occurs and order cannot be restored, the presiding officer may proceed to use one of the options provided for in RCW 42.30.050 to ensure orderly continuation of the meeting.